Bayer-Group/BayerCLAW/doc/deployment.md

             name is globally unique.
 Note that this does **not** allow you to use an existing bucket as the launcher bucket, it only lets you choose the name of the launcher bucket.
             - LogRetentionDays: Number of days to keep CloudWatch log entries before deleting them.
 Default is 30 days.
+            - LoggingDestination: If required by your AWS account, enter the logging destination ARN here.
+Otherwise leave the default value.
 4. On the `Configure stack options` page, keep the default options.
 5. Check all of the "I acknowledge..." statements at the bottom of the Review page, then click `Create stack`.